The friendship of Patty and Carol

 Many Slicer students would agree they look up to such a great bond.
 Parker and Cooper have many things in common, but their greatest feature would be their sense of humor.
 They compliment each other well in that area, as Parker would say.

-Cooper and Parker have been through a great deal together, from teaching with connected classrooms to taking fun adventures to hanging out at Cooper’s house and watching funny videos of the pair on YouTube.
+Cooper and Parker have been through a great deal together.
+From teaching with connected classrooms, taking fun adventures, hanging out at Cooper’s house and watching funny videos of the pair on YouTube, these two know how to have a great time.
 Who’s to say what the future may hold for such an unbreakable bond.

 “We want to do a podcast or something similar.
 We think Ellen would appreciate us.
 We would love to host a red carpet event like the Grammy’s,” Cooper said.